Skip to main content

 We are pleased to see the continued momentum at Trent Basin in Nottingham, as our updated designs for the next phase of this landmark riverside neighbourhood have been approved.

-The proposals, brought forward by Blueprint Regeneration – a joint venture between PfP Capital and Nottingham City Council – will deliver 79 new homes, with a revised focus on three and four bedroom houses to meet growing demand for family living in the city.
+The proposals, brought forward by Blueprint Regeneration – a joint venture between Thriving Investments and Nottingham City Council – will deliver 79 new homes, with a revised focus on three and four bedroom houses to meet growing demand for family living in the city.

 The newly approved phase has been secured through a Section 73 application, introducing updates to the layout, landscaping and housing mix.
 The design builds on the established principles of Trent Basin – prioritising pedestrians and shared public spaces, while drawing inspiration from its riverside setting.